Owlmetry

 Closed Mode

 Steps are evaluated sequentially.
 A user only counts toward step N if they also completed all preceding steps (1 through N-1), and in the correct order based on event timestamps.
+The system uses each user's earliest timestamp per step, requiring each subsequent step to occur strictly after the previous one.

 Closed mode answers: "How many users completed the full progression from step 1 through step N?"